 28 million people already live where 20mph is, or soon will be the norm.

-Anna Semlyen explains in more detail how Parish Councils can go about getingt 20mph for their place:
+Anna Semlyen explains in more detail how Parish Councils can go about getting 20mph for their place:

-- Safer: The UK’s Department for Transport estimates that speed a reduction of 1mph in built-up areas reduces casualties by 6%.
-20mph schemes typically lead to up to 20% fewer casualties.
+- Safer: The UK’s Department for Transport estimates that a 1mph lower speed in built-up areas reduces road casualties by 6%.
+Successful 20mph schemes result in 30% fewer casualties.

 - Cleaner (and quieter): 20mph reduces tail-pipe emissions by 25% compared with 30mph and is 50% quieter.

 Healthier: 20mph helps to remove the blight of vehicle speed and builds inclusive communities where human activity, including walking, cycling and social interaction, takes

 - Popular: National and local surveys consistently find 70% support in residential streets; such support rises after 20mph limits are introduced.

 - Accepted as normal by UK local authorities where 28m people live, including all of Wales - where 20mph will soon be the default speed on restricted roads - and soon throughout Scotland.
 20mph is global best practice where people mix with motor traffic.

 - Compliance: 20mph is as enforceable as any speed limit.
 Even with no additional police enforcement, speeds reduce by up to 6mph on faster roads.